KacperKubara/ip/README.md

 *) Remove outliers from data for EDA - done (added option in EDA classes to remove outliers) *) Finish docs - currently done
 *) Create Preprocessing for SMILES - done for ECFP
-*) Implement random search for all models in solubility challenge
+*) Implement random search for all models in solubility challenge - not needed now

 # Description of the folder structure
 ## eda